Willets Point: Changes to plan

 In 2014, Bill de Blasio replaced Michael Bloomberg as mayor of New York City.
 He opposed the redevelopment plan because of the lack of affordable housing, but the City Council approved the project in 2015.
 State Senator Tony Avella and a small community group sued to stop the mall from being built.
 In June 2015, a state court ruled that the mall could not be built on a parking lot in Willets Point.
 The developers appealed the lawsuit, but the city's government refused to join in on the appeal.

 By the end of July 2016, the last auto repair shops between 38th and Roosevelt Avenues had been closed and demolition had started on the development, now priced at US$4 billion.
 Most Willets Points business owners either went out of business or moved to Hunts Point, Bronx.
 Actual construction on the Phase 1 shopping area was halted by a 2015 lawsuit, which was filed to prevent the retail area from being built in a portion of the neighborhood that is legally part of Flushing Meadows–Corona Park.
 The suit did not preclude any other part of Phase 1A from being built.
 The New York Supreme Court, which began hearing arguments in April 2017, ruled against the construction of the mall on June 6.

 In February 2018, the de Blasio administration and developers came to an agreement in which 1,100 lower- and middle-class apartments, a 450-pupil school, parks, and 6 acre of retail space would be built.
 The new plan did not include a mall, as the original plan had.
 Under the agreement, the developers The Related Companies and Sterling Equities were expected to clear all toxic materials from Willets Point by 2020, and the first 500 apartments were expected to open by 2022.
 The project was further delayed until May 2021, when the Queens Borough Board voted to allow phase 1 of the Willets Point development to proceed.
-A groundbreaking ceremony for the project took place on June 16, 2021.
-The event marked the beginning of a three-year pollution remediation project at the site.